jhucompilers/fall2020/assign/assign05.md

 This is a nice speedup, but it's worth noting that the quality of the unoptimized code is not great.

-Interestingly, there is a reasonably substantial speedup from just removing redundant operations, without doing any register allocation.
+Interestingly, there is a reasonably substantial speedup from just removing redundant operations, without doing general-purpose register allocation for virtual registers.
+(The optimization to place scalar loop variables in callee-saved registers *is* applied.)

 # Submitting